prescientmoon/everything-nix/README.md

 ### Links to everything used here:

-> Well, this does not include links to every plugin I used for every proram here, you can see more details in the respective configurations
+> Well, this does not include links to every plugin I used for every program here, you can see more details in the respective configurations

 - [nixos](http://nixos.org/) - nix based operating system
 - [home-manager](https://github.com/nix-community/home-manager) - manager user configuration using nix